In one hour, 3600 nuclear weapons are detonated in US-Russian nuclear war

 Nuclear firestorms ignited in the cities of India and Pakistan cause 5 million tons of smoke to rise above cloud level in the the stratosphere.

 Should India and Pakistan fight a nuclear war in which each nation had 50 atomic bombs explode in their largest cities, scientist estimate that nuclear firestorm would produce 5 million tons of smoke that would quickly rise into the stratosphere and form a global stratospheric smoke layer.
+The smoke layer would block about 10% of sunlight from reaching Earth’s surface in the Northern Hemisphere; the blue skies we see now would turn grey.
+The loss of warming sunlight would cause average surface temperatures to become colder then those experienced during the Little Ice Age.

 The sun would heat the stratospheric smoke layer would to the boiling point of water, 212 degrees Fahrenheit (100°C).
 The heated smoke would cause a massive destruction of the stratospheric ozone layer that protects the Earth from dangerous ultraviolet UV-B light.